xiongye77/eks-demo/README.md

 # eks-demo
 # Prerequisite
-1 The user who run the terraform code must have appropriate AWS role/privileges to create AWS assets(VPC/RDS/EKS/ALB/WAF) in destination AWS account
+1 The user who run the terraform code must have appropriate AWS role/privileges to create AWS assets(VPC/RDS/EKS/ALB/WAF) in destination AWS account.I used AWS region us-east-1 for the terraform deployment and wish you keep the same region so no code change needed.

 2 docker(build the docker image) and kubect (run kubernets command ) and argocd (demo gitops ) and awscli (login to ecr and run codecommit and add eks cluster to kubeconfig file) must be installed on a box which runs the terraform code.
 Version information as following